Search

 Hydration supplements are specifically designed to address sports-related dehydration.
 These products typically contain essential electrolyte minerals like sodium, potassium, and magnesium, alongside well-crafted formulations that support energy, endurance, performance, and recovery.
 With a wide range of nutraceutical options available, brand owners are advised to work with their supplement contract manufacturer to develop unique formulas that stand out in the market.

 One sports nutrition ingredient worth noting is creatine.
 Creatine, a tripeptide, plays a crucial role in regenerating ATP (adenosine triphosphate), the primary energy source for our muscles.
 Additionally, it serves as an anabolic signal for muscle growth, acting as the chemical messenger that links increased muscle activity with the production of new muscle tissue.2Fry D, Morales M. A reexamination of the effects of creatine on muscle protein synthesis in tissue culture.
 J Cell Biol.
 1980; 84(2): 294-297.
 3Ingwall JS, Weiner CD, Morales ED, Stockdale FE.
 Specificity of creatine in the control of muscle protein synthesis.
 J Cell Biol.
 1974;62(1): 145-151.
 The most used and studied supplemental form of creatine is creatine monohydrate.
-In addition to athletic and exercise improvement, research has shown that creatine supplementation may enhance post-exercise recovery, promotes injury prevention, thermoregulation, rehabilitation, and neuroprotection.4Kreider RB, Kalman DS, Antonio J, et al. International Society of Sports Nutrition position stand: safety and efficacy of creatine supplementation in exercise, sport, and medicine.
+In addition to athletic and exercise improvement, research has shown that creatine supplementation may enhance post-exercise recovery, and promote injury prevention, thermoregulation, rehabilitation, and neuroprotection.4Kreider RB, Kalman DS, Antonio J, et al. International Society of Sports Nutrition position stand: safety and efficacy of creatine supplementation in exercise, sport, and medicine.
 JISSN.
 2017;14:18.

 Beauty from Within Supplements